natnatcmc/natnatcmc/README.md

 💞️ I’m looking to collaborate on dynamic web and backend projects where I can contribute through coding, debugging, and optimizing solutions.
 I’m excited to bring fresh ideas and determination to any team.

-📫 You can reach me at nataliacostamoura16@gmail.com or connect with me on LinkedIn.
+📫 You can reach me at nataliacostamoura16@gmail.com or connect with me on LinkedIn: https://www.linkedin.com/in/nat%C3%A1lia-costa-moura-0971662a0/

 😄 Pronouns: she/her